VaibhavKGoel/NES-Emulator/README.md

 Dev Shah---dshah219

-Vaibhav Goel---vkgoel2
+Vaibhav Krishan Goel---vkgoel2

 ## Project Introduction
-The goal of our project is to build a fully functional Chip-8 (Nintendo Entertainment System) emulator using Rust.
+The goal of our project is to build a fully functional Chip-8 emulator using Rust.
 CHIP-8 is a simple, interpreted programming language used on early microcomputers from the 1970s, making it an excellent foundation for learning about how emulators work at a low level.
 We chose this project because it’s a challenging yet approachable way to explore computer architecture concepts, low-level programming, and Rust’s memory safety guarantees, which are all valuable skills that we are interested in developing.

 Our goals and objectives include: